lyne-design-system/lyne-icons/Figma-Guidelines.md

 # Guidelines for Figma

-It's a must to stick to these Guidlines when working on the Icon Library in Figma.
+It's a must to stick to these Guidelines when working on the Icon Library in Figma.
 Otherwise, we are at risk of our technical workflow to fail.

 ## Figma